CrudeArc/Last-Reviewed/README.md

-# Show Last Review Time Overlay for Anki
+# Last Reviewed for Anki

 This Anki add-on displays the last review time of the current card overlaid on the review window.
 It shows the time (e.g., '4 days ago') when it was last reviewed, making it easier to keep track of your review intervals at a glance.